-During 2021, the Group had the following principal IBOR exposures in respect of non-derivative financial assets and loan commitments subject to the reform:
+Since 2021, the Group has been undertaking amendments to contracts with IBOR exposures.
+The principal IBOR exposures, in respect of non-derivative financial assets and loan commitments, include:

-- floating-rate loans and advances to customers: Euribor throughout its operations, GBP LIBOR primarily at Blue Banking Plc and USD LIBOR at Blue Banking (North America); - loan commitments indexed to Euribor, GBP LIBOR and USD LIBOR held throughout its operations; and - floating-rate trading assets and investment securities indexed to Euribor, GBP LIBOR and USD LIBOR and EONIA held throughout its operations.
+- floating-rate loans and advances to customers: Euribor throughout its operations, GBP LIBOR primarily at Blue Banking Plc and USD LIBOR at Blue Banking (North America); - loan commitments indexed to Euribor, GBP LIBOR and USD LIBOR held throughout its operations; and - floating-rate trading assets and investment securities indexed to Euribor, GBP LIBOR and USD LIBOR and Euro Overnight Index Average (EONIA) held throughout its operations.

-As at 31 December 2021, the Group:
+As at 31 December 2023, the Group has completed:

-- amended existing contracts indexed to IBOR to incorporate new benchmark rates for contracts originally indexed to GBP LIBOR and EONIA; and - inserted fallback provisions into all remaining US dollar LIBOR indexed exposures other than those defined as tough legacy contracts (see below).
+- amending existing contracts indexed to IBOR to incorporate new benchmark rates for contracts originally indexed to GBP LIBOR and EONIA; and - inserting fallback provisions into all remaining US dollar LIBOR indexed exposures other than those defined as tough legacy contracts (see below).